 Share student usernames and default passwords

 Be sure to let students know their usernames and passwords.
-By default, the password will be 1234567 but students can change this later.
+By default, the password will be your class code with the spaces included.

 - Use the option to print out login cards to easily distribute usernames